monatemedia/laravel11-react-inertia/README.md

 ### Prevent `run npm build` build folder being pushed

-1. Go to your .gitignore file in your code editor on your local machine and insert these lines `/public/build` to prevent your local build folder being pushed.
+44. Go to your .gitignore file in your code editor on your local machine and insert these lines `/public/build` to prevent your local build folder being pushed.
 The build folder will be created by Github's Node runner.

 ### Insert Public Key Into Project

-1. Change directories into your root directory with command `cd ~/`
+45. Change directories into your root directory with command `cd ~/`
-2. Execute `ssh-keygen`
+46. Execute `ssh-keygen` on server
+47. Provide

 ## About Laravel